jinhanzhang/Neruo_Reconstruction/mind-vis-main/README.md

 We have provided the data and checkpoints for one subject(sub-08) to directly run the evaluation script that is described in further below.

-We provide checkpoints and finetuning data at [link](limk) to run the finetuing and decoding directly.
+We also provide checkpoints to skip all the training/finetuning and directly run the final evaluation script(described below) at [FigShare](limk).
 Due to the size limit, we only release the checkpoints for Subject 8 NOD.
-After downloading, extract the `data/` and `pretrains/` to the project directory.
+After downloading, extract the `results` folder to the project directory.

 ## SC-MBM Pre-training on fMRI (Stage A)